Incel: History and organization

-The message board love-shy.com was founded in 2003 as a place for people who felt perpetually rejected or were extremely shy with potential partners to discuss their situations.
+In 2003, the message board love-shy.com was founded as a place for people who felt perpetually rejected or were extremely shy with potential partners to discuss their situations.
 It was less strictly moderated than its counterpart, IncelSupport, which was also founded in the 2000s.
 While IncelSupport welcomed men and women and banned misogynistic posts, love-shy.com's userbase was overwhelmingly male.
 Over the next decade, the membership of love-shy.com and online fringe right-wing communities like 4chan increasingly overlapped.

-In the 2000s, incel communities became more extremist as they adopted behaviors common on forums like 4chan and Reddit, where extremist posts were encouraged as a way to achieve visibility.
+In the 2000s, incel communities became more extremist as they adopted behaviors common on forums such as 4chan and Reddit, where extremist posts were encouraged as a way to achieve visibility.
 According to Bruce Hoffman and colleagues writing in Studies in Conflict & Terrorism, as "edgy" and extremist statements became more prevalent in incel communities, so too did extremist trolling and "shitposting".

-The r/incels subreddit, a forum on the website Reddit, later became a particularly active incel community.
+The r/incels subreddit later became a particularly active incel community.
 It was known as a place where men blamed women for their inceldom, sometimes advocated for rape or other forms of violence, and were misogynistic and often racist.
-On October 25, 2017, Reddit announced a new policy that prohibited "content that encourages, glorifies, incites, or calls for violence or physical harm against an individual or a group of people", and on November 7, 2017, banned the /r/incels subreddit under the policy's purview.
+Reddit banned the r/incels subreddit in 2017 following a new policy that prohibited "content that encourages, glorifies, incites, or calls for violence or physical harm against an individual or a group of people", adopted in October 2017.
 At the time of the ban, the community had around 40,000 members.

-The incel community continued to inhabit Reddit in other subreddits, such as on the subreddit /r/braincels.
-Although the tone of the subreddit was similar to /r/incels, moderators of the /r/braincels forum said that they did not endorse, support, or glorify violence or violent people, a distinction they made from the subject matter of its predecessor that resulted in its being banned from Reddit.
-The /r/braincels subreddit was banned later, however, on September 30, 2019, after Reddit again broadened its banning policy.
+The incel community continued to inhabit Reddit in other subreddits, such as on the subreddit r/braincels.
+Although the tone of the subreddit was similar to r/incels, moderators of the r/braincels forum said that they did not endorse, support, or glorify violence or violent people, a distinction they made from the subject matter of its predecessor that resulted in its being banned from Reddit.
+On September 30, 2019, the r/braincels subreddit was banned after Reddit again broadened its banning policy.
 Incel communities began to migrate away from shared platforms and instead use their own closed forums dedicated specifically to the subject.
-The largest of such forums was founded in 2017 and had 12,000 members as of March 2021.
-The UK-based Center for Countering Digital Hate (CCDH) published a report in September 2022 about the largest dedicated incel forum, based on monthly visits, and a network of other sites run by the same two pseudonymous individuals.
-The Washington Post, New York Times, and the CCDH identified the individuals as Uruguay-based Diego Joaquín Galante and United States-based Lamarcus Small.